Holothuroid/Covella/README.md

 If you want to implement the Gregorian Calendar feel free to do so or look in the standards package.

 ### Datum and Timestamp
-Covella features two primary classes for dates. `Datum` which resembles what we humans usually do and `Timestamp` which is a very long number and the format prefered by computers.
+Covella features two primary classes for dates. `Datum` which resembles what we humans usually do, and `Timestamp` which is a very long number and the format prefered by computers.

 To enter a Datum, you can use the following syntax.